 - ¼ c.
 Bill Baron’s Tequila Lime Spice

 - ½ head of Green Cabbage, thinly sliced

 - Lime wedges

-First: Soak 2 Outdoor Gourmet Cedar Grilling Planks in water for 1-8 hours; the longer the better!
+First: Soak 2 Outdoor Gourmet Cedar Grilling Planks in hot tap water for 15 minutes.
 Preheat grill to 350-375°.

 Next: Rub catfish with tequila lime spice, then place seasoned catfish on soaked plank.
 Add to grill and close the lid and allow to smoke and smolder for 7 minutes or so.

 Then: Lift grill lid and brush fillets with melted butter.
 Close lid for another 7 minutes or so.

 **If the planks catch fire, which they often do, DON’T PANIC.
 Just spirtz the with water and keep on plankin’.